 All photo's ©2004 Joe Kocsis & smph50

 Built by the Chesapeake&Ohio RR in 1965 and originally numbered SP - 25.
 Equipped with Pere Marquette trucks, #914025 weighs in at 42,800 lbs and is 44'-4" in length.
 It was last used in service on the B&O (B&P) in 1986 seeing service between Buffalo and Salamanca, New York.
-Stored serviceable in Hamburg.
+Stored in Hamburg, NY.

 Web Site Hosting by TRAIN WEB